DataDog/hiring-engineers/answers.md

 > admin$ ab -n 1000 -c 10 -t 180 https://calm-caverns-8773.herokuapp.com/

 Troubleshoot : The command didn't work with my local webserver at first, I had to install some addictional lib. cf [Troubleshoot](#troubleshoot).
-Which gave me the following result (I throw away some lines to make it clearer)
+Which gave me the following result (I threw away some lines to make it clearer)

 >This is ApacheBench, Version 2.3
 Copyright 1996 Adam Twiss, Zeus Technology Ltd, http://www.zeustech.net/